 with a nod to Sor Juana Inés de la Cruz

-her story and her poem are below mine
+her story and her poem are below my poem

 January is on the wane